rickvanderwolk/carpe-lucem/README.md

 <img src="assets/preview-optimized.jpg" height="300" /> <img src="assets/preview2-optimized.jpg" height="300" />

-A ring of LEDs showing the light it has measured over the last 24 hours.
-Each new measurement enters at the front and pushes the rest along, so you see the day change — bright to dim, cool to warm.
+A ring of LEDs showing the light of the past day.
+Each new measurement enters at the front and pushes the rest along, so the whole day is there at once — bright to dim, cool to warm.

 ## Hardware